Ryan McGinley

 Ryan McGinley (born October 17, 1977) is an American photographer and lives in New York City.
 He began taking photographs in 1998.
 In 2003, at the age of 25, he was one of the youngest artists to have a solo show at the Whitney Museum of American Art.
 He was named Photographer of the Year in 2003 by American Photo Magazine.
 In 2007, he was given the Young Photographer Infinity Award by the International Center of Photography.
 In 2009, he was honored at The Young Collectors Council's Artists Ball at the Guggenheim Museum.
 A 2014 GQ article declared McGinley, "the most important photographer in America."

 Early life and education

 McGinley was born in Ramsey, New Jersey and is the youngest of eight children.
 From an early age his peers and mentors were skateboarders, graffiti artists, musicians, and artists who were considered to be on the fringes of society.
 As a teenager, McGinley was a snowboard instructor at Campgaw Mountain, New Jersey and competed in the east coast amateur circuits from 1992 to 1995.
 He enrolled as a graphic design student at Parsons School of Design in New York in 1997.
 In 1998, he moved to the East Village, and covered the walls of his apartment with Polaroid pictures of everyone who visited there.

+In 1998, McGinley came out as gay, sharing that he initially struggled to find others within the queer community to connect with.
+After discovering the sexual orientations of some of his friends, he was able to connect with others who shared similar experiences.
+This experience later inspired his work and creative expression.